purescript/purescript-ordered-collections/README.md

 peek :: forall a h r.
 STStrMap h a -> String -> Eff (st :: ST h | r) a
 ```

+Get the value for a key in a mutable map

 #### `poke`